Traveling to Bali? Want to witness some gorgeous Bali rice terraces? Wish to see the best rice fields in Bali?

 Tegelalang rice terrace is more crowded than the Jatiluwih rice terrace.

 Probably because of its location.
-Tegalalang rice terrace is located near Ubud.
+Tegalalang Rice Terrace is located near Ubud.

 Exploring Tegallalang rice terraces is one of the top 10 things to do in Ubud!
 Hiking down and walking up to the other side of Tegallang rice valley can take from 30 min – 1,5 hours.
 There is no entrance fee for Tegallalang rice terraces in Bali but donations are welcome.
 Yes, entrance to this Bali rice field Bali is free.
 But, be respectful and generous to people who take care of it.